Name Whisper — ENS Intelligence Layer MCP server

 If you are authenticated via ERC-8128 and omit the wallet parameter, your own wallet is used automatically.
 Endpoint: https://namewhisper.ai/mcp

-**Use this instead of search_ens_names + repeated get_valuation when the user asks for "best value", "best buy", "cheapest good name", "undervalued", "bargains", or any ranked-by-value query across multiple listings.** find_alpha does the search + valuation + ranking in a single call.
-Supports filters (minLength, maxLength, maxPriceEth, tags) so narrow queries like "4-letter names under 1 ETH, best value" are one call, not six.
-Endpoint: https://namewhisper.ai/mcp
+**Use this instead of search_ens_names + repeated get_valuation when the user asks for "best value", "best buy", "cheapest good name", "undervalued", "bargains", or any ranked-by-value query across multiple listings.** find_alpha does the search + engine valuation + ranking in a single call — you do NOT need to call get_valuation again on its results.
+If it returns fewer names than asked, the rest weren't genuine discounts vs the engine — say so rather than padding the list.
+Supports filters (minLength, maxLength, maxPriceEth, charType) so narrow queries like "4-letter names under 1 ETH, best value" are one call, not six.

 - get_primary_name - Check what primary ENS name is set for a wallet address (reverse resolution).